SaladCloud Blog

 As more containerization technologies arrive on consumer hardware, how will Salad leverage them to service different workloads?

 Not all hardware is created equal.
-While there’s a lot of standard baselines, every piece of hardware comes with its own special features that are optimized for different use cases, and which only certain software knows how to use.
+While there are a lot of standard baselines, every piece of hardware comes with its own special features that are optimized for different use cases and which only certain software knows how to use.
 When you go through a virtualization layer, you usually end up catering to the lowest common denominator—meaning you can only do the things that every part of the system can support.

-But if you had software that better understands all those feature sets, and access to all kinds of different hardware, you could turn that into a real advantage.
+But if you had software that better understands all those feature sets and has access to all kinds of different hardware, you could turn that into a real advantage.
 That’s why this is so exciting for us here at Salad.
-Many AI/ML frameworks need access to particular feature sets, or require specific performance from the GPU to solve a problem.
+Many AI/ML frameworks need access to particular feature sets or require specific performance from the GPU to solve a problem.
 You can’t just run those workloads through a virtualization layer and assume they’ll still work.
-We can actually distribute and run containerized workloads on individual target nodes, so there’s all sorts of benefits there.
+We can actually distribute and run containerized workloads on individual target nodes, so there are all sorts of benefits there.

 What does Windows 11 allow us to do that couldn’t have been done before?

 You can now run Cuda, DirectML (a machine learning algorithm developed by Microsoft), and various other application types inside of a Linux Docker container, running on a Linux kernel, as part of the HCS layer, all running inside your Windows box.
 The kernel receives that information from a driver—a software package—inside the container.
-If your software knows how to translate that information to the actual driver on Windows, it can make full utilization of the NVIDIA card there.
+If your software knows how to translate that information to the actual driver on Windows, it can fully utilize the NVIDIA card there.

 Until this point, there were many ways to approximate that behavior on the CPU side, but not as many ways to do it with GPUs.
 Now you can run other 3D-based applications inside a container just as if it was running on Windows.
 We’re in a perfect position to tackle cutting-edge workloads.